 Chapter 1: The Letter

-In the autumn of 1885, Cold Hollow, Pennsylvania, was a town where the air itself seemed to hold its breath.
-Nestled in a valley cradled by the Appalachian hills, it was a place of damp mists and whispering winds, where the scent of decaying leaves mingled with the faint tang of coal smoke from distant mines.
+In the autumn of 1885, Cold Hollow, Pennsylvania, felt like a place where even the air was waiting for something to happen.
+The town sat in a valley surrounded by the Appalachian hills, filled with damp mists and soft winds.
+The smell of decaying leaves mixed with the faint scent of coal smoke from far-off mines.

-The townsfolk, steeped in the superstitions of the Victorian era, spoke in hushed tones of spirits, vampires, and otherworldly forces that lingered just beyond the veil.
-For Thomas Kipling, a widower in his late thirties, Cold Hollow was both home and prison—a place where grief had rooted him as firmly as the gnarled oaks in the town’s forsaken cemetery.
+The people of Cold Hollow, shaped by Victorian superstitions, often whispered about spirits, vampires, and strange forces just out of sight.
+For Thomas Kipling, a widower in his late thirties, the town was both his home and his cage.
+Grief kept him there, as firmly as the old oaks in the town’s lonely cemetery.

 Thomas was a man worn thin by loss.
 His wife, Eliza, had succumbed to cholera in 1880, her laughter silenced in a matter of days.
 His younger brother, Simon, had followed two years later, withered by a wasting illness that stole his vibrancy at twenty-two.